-Principle 1 - Cultivate Partnerships The Regional District will seek out and develop and nurture partnerships with federal, provincial and regional government agencies, First Nations, businesses, non-governmental organizations, community associations, and others to assist in achieving the above agencies.
-Principle 2 - Citizen Engagement achieving the shared community vision.
-The Regional District is committed to providing opportunities for its citizens to engage in meaningful participation in the community decision-making process.
+Principle 1 - Cultivate Partnerships The Regional District will seek out and develop and nurture partnerships with federal, provincial and regional government agencies, First Nations, businesses, non-governmental organizations, community associations, and others to assist in achieving the shared community vision.
+Principle 2 - Citizen Engagement The Regional District is committed to providing opportunities for its citizens to engage in meaningful participation in the community decision-making process.
 Principle 3 - Environmental Stewardship Ensure the protection, restoration and management of the region's natural and agricultural environments for present and future generations.
 There are natural environments that are highly valued for their unique and vital ecosystems (including contributing to supply of clean water), scenic beauty, outdoor recreation, and support of a resource based economy.
 Minimize conflicts by developing and applying clear growth management and land use policies.
 Principle 4 - Natural Resource Conservation Support the wise use of energy and material resources by endorsing sustainable design and land and management practices.

-Principle 5 - Encourage economic development as a key to prosperity for the entire Local community through: the designation of employment lands; supporting Economic diversification of employment through business development; providing Resilience educational opportunities to residents; and maintaining the integrity of resource Duin sints C lands used for agriculture, forestry and mining.
-Principle 6 - The Regional District will strive to enable a high quality of life for its residents, Community where everyone enjoys a safe, vibrant and healthy community and has access to Livability education, jobs, public services, culture, heritage, recreation and the natural environment.
+Principle 5 - Local Economic Resilience Encourage economic development as a key to prosperity for the entire community through: the designation of employment lands; supporting diversification of employment through business development; providing educational opportunities to residents; and maintaining the integrity of resource lands used for agriculture, forestry and mining.
+Principle 6 - Community Livability The Regional District will strive to enable a high quality of life for its residents, where everyone enjoys a safe, vibrant and healthy community and has access to education, jobs, public services, culture, heritage, recreation and the natural environment.
 This is an area with a strong sense of community.
-Principle 7 - Support a wide range of housing types and tenures that will help ensure that Housing people of all ages, abilities, household types and incomes have a diversity of Diversity housing choices and those residents and their families can continue to live in the area.
+Principle 7 - Housing Diversity Support a wide range of housing types and tenures that will help ensure that people of all ages, abilities, household types and incomes have a diversity of housing choices and those residents and their families can continue to live in the area.
 This can in part be achieved by minimizing the costs of developing new lots and housing.
-Principle 8 - Recognizing the transportation challenges associated with the dispersed Transportation settlement pattern in the plan area, the Regional District will work with Provincial Choice authorities and support strategies to encourage transit, cycling, pedestrian and other modes of travel that minimize greenhouse gas emissions and ensure safe and efficient movement between communities and settlement areas.
-Principle 9 - Infrastructure will be efficient, scaled appropriately and include suitable Responsible sustainable alternatives and technologies.
-The Regional District will not provide Provision of or allow services that are inconsistent with sustainable land management Services practices.
-Principle 10 - The Regional District will provide ongoing leadership through adherence to the Community Guiding Principles, sustainable land management and the policies contained Leadership within the Official Community Plan when making land use decisions.
+Principle 8 - Transportation Choice Recognizing the transportation challenges associated with the dispersed settlement pattern in the plan area, the Regional District will work with Provincial authorities and support strategies to encourage transit, cycling, pedestrian and other modes of travel that minimize greenhouse gas emissions and ensure safe and efficient movement between communities and settlement areas.
+Principle 9 - Responsible Provision of Services Infrastructure will be efficient, scaled appropriately and include suitable sustainable alternatives and technologies.
+The Regional District will not provide or allow services that are inconsistent with sustainable land management practices.
+Principle 10 - Community Leadership The Regional District will provide ongoing leadership through adherence to the Guiding Principles, sustainable land management and the policies contained within the Official Community Plan when making land use decisions.